Source code for src.canns.task.tracking

 Template matching task for n-D continuous attractor networks.

-This task presents a stimulus with added noise to test the network's ability to
+This task presents a constant stimulus template with Gaussian noise added at each

 """